 In many cases, asking “what is the highest workers’ compensation in Louisiana?” does not matter because your average wages determine your benefit amount.
-You should receive about two-thirds of your average wages from a workers’ comp claim.
+You should receive about two-thirds of your average wages from a workers’ compensation claim.
 Only if this is above the mandated maximum will you receive the highest benefit.

-How Does the Workers’ Compensation Insurance Benefit Process Work?
+How does the Workers’ Compensation Insurance Benefit Process Work?

 Workers’ compensation should pay wage replacement benefits when an employee gets hurt and cannot work.
 This includes when an employee suffers: